mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 Python ruins itself by just ignoring possible dark clouds in the sky.

 Python is not “too big to fail”.
 Python can become unpopular very quickly.
-Pascal and Delphi became niece languages even though they were amazing even after the introduction of the .NET framework and C#.
+Pascal and Delphi became niche languages even though they were amazing even after the introduction of the .NET framework and C#.
 They were ruined by mismanagement more than anything else.
 People still develop in Pascal, but how many are starting new projects in it?
 Delphi